Last Updated: February 17, 2017.

-Here’s a final list of bills for the 2015-2016 Legislative Session – as well as new bills for the upcoming 2017-2018 session – and California Bureau of Real Estate (CalBRE) Regulations which may substantially affect how you do business as a real estate licensee.
+Here’s a list of bills for the 2017-2018 Legislative Session and California Bureau of Real Estate (CalBRE) Regulations which may substantially affect how you do business as a real estate licensee.
 Reports on passed bills can be found on our Legislative Watch page.
 Current real estate law is here.
 This list is updated every month.

 All recent updates are in red below.

 Introduced = Date the bill was originally introduced for consideration.
 Bill is still being considered, but not yet law.